Kaga no Chiyo

 Being one of the few women haiku poets in pre-modern Japanese literature, Chiyo-ni has been seen an influential figure.
 Before her time, haiku by women were often dismissed and ignored.
-She began writing Haiku at seven and by age seventeen she had become very popular all over Japan and she continued writing throughout her life.
-Influenced by the renowned poet Matsuo Bashō but emerging and as independent figure with a unique voice in her own right, Chiyo-ni dedication toward her career not only paved a way for her career but it also opened a path for other women to follow.
-Chiyo-ni is known as a "forerunner, who played the role of encouraging international cultural exchange".
+She began writing haiku at seven years old, and by age seventeen she had become very popular all over Japan.
+Chiyo-ni continued writing throughout her life.
+Influenced by the renowned poet Matsuo Bashō but emerging and as independent figure with a unique voice in her own right, Chiyo-ni's dedication not only paved a way for her career but also opened a path for other women to follow.
+Chiyo-ni is known as a "forerunner, who played the role of encouraging cultural exchange with Korea".

 She is perhaps best known for this haiku:

 Today, the morning glory is a favorite flower for the people of her home town, because she left a number of poems on that flower.
 Shokouji temple in Hakusan contains a display of her personal effects.